“To love oneself is the beginning of a life-long romance.” – Oscar Wilde

 5 Tips to Realize You are Wonderful

-When you discover your self-worth and your inner and outer beauty, you begin to radiate with self-confidence, and the opinions of the masses just don’t apply to you any more!
+When you hate your life and yourself, you can feel drained, frustrated, and hopeless.
+But when you discover your self-worth and your inner and outer beauty, you begin to radiate with self-confidence, and the opinions of the masses just don’t apply to you any more!
 Even if you are at a point in life where you hate everything about yourself, you can change that!
 It might feel impossible to think about loving yourself, or being self-assured, but it’s like anything else, it takes work and effort but you can change your outlook.
 You are wonderfully and beautifully made, even if you can’t see it right now.
 Stop the self-hate by starting with these 5 things.

 Here are Five Ways to Stop Hating You: